General Objectives

 Español

-• Leer y comprender textos más complejos.
+• Analizar y comprender textos más complejos.

-Escribir textos coherentes y organizados.
+• Escribir textos más largos y coherentes.

 Science